-- Creative – Combining a vivid imagination with a strong sense of compassion, INFJs use their creativity to resolve not technical challenges, but human ones.
-INFJs enjoy finding the perfect solution for someone they care about, and this strength makes them excellent counselors and advisors.
+Creative - Combining a vivid imagination with a strong sense of compassion, INFJs use their creativity to resolve not technical challenges, but human ones.
+People with the INFJ personality type enjoy finding the perfect solution for someone they care about, and this strength makes them excellent counselors and advisors.

-- Sensitive – When someone challenges or criticizes INFJs’ principles or values, they are likely to receive an alarmingly strong response.
-INFJs are highly vulnerable to criticism and conflict, and questioning their motives is the quickest way to their bad side.
+Sensitive - When someone challenges or criticizes INFJs’ principles or values, they are likely to receive an alarmingly strong response.
+People with the INFJ personality type are highly vulnerable to criticism and conflict, and questioning their motives is the quickest way to their bad side.

-- Can Burn Out Easily - Their passion, poor patience for routine maintenance, tendency to present themselves as an ideal, and extreme privacy tend to leave INFJs with few options for letting off steam.
-INFJs are likely to exhaust themselves in short order if they don’t find a way to balance their ideals with the realities of day-to-day living.
+Can Burn Out Easily - Their passion, poor patience for routine maintenance, tendency to present themselves as an ideal, and extreme privacy tend to leave INFJs with few options for letting off steam.
+People with this personality type are likely to exhaust themselves in short order if they don’t find a way to balance their ideals with the realities of day-to-day living.